blaisedufrain1/bash-profile/readme.md

-This is a shared set of functions.

-To use these functions
+# This is a shared set of functions.
+To use these functions:

 ##  Clone the repository anywhere you would like.
 ##  Add the following to you .bashrc or .bash_profile (Make sure to include the public folder only)